You’re driving along one day, minding your own business, when the car’s transmission indicator lights up. Okay – what now?

 If you’re given a quote for a rebuild, it’s worth checking through reliable online stores for refurbished transmissions.
 Make sure they fit your specific make and model.

-Add around $800 to this price to account for the shop’s labor rate.
+Add around $800 to this price to account for the shop’s approximate labor rate.
 (This is a general estimate – they might charge much more or less.)

-Now, which is less expensive?
+Now, which is more economical?

 Put all this information together to come up with the optimal way to move forward.